The Class Actions Law Review: USA

 vi Attorneys' fees and costs

 Rule 23(h) specifically authorises courts to 'award reasonable attorney's fees and nontaxable costs', upon motion under Rule 54 of the Federal Rules of Civil Procedure (which sets out general procedures for claims for attorneys' fees).
 Rule 23(h) also provides that class members, or the party from whom payment is sought, may object to this motion for attorneys' fees.
-In both instances, the court must determine the award is reasonable.68
+In both instances, the court must determine that the award is reasonable.68

 In recent years, an important cross-border issue concerning US class actions – particularly in the context of securities class actions – has involved the question of which claims may properly proceed as part of a class action in US courts.
 In Morrison v.
 National Australia Bank Ltd, the Supreme Court was asked to 'decide whether [Section] 10(b) of the Securities Exchange Act of 1934 provides a cause of action to foreign plaintiffs suing foreign and American defendants for misconduct in connection with securities traded on foreign exchanges'.69 In addressing that issue, the Court applied the long-standing principle of US law 'that legislation of Congress, unless a contrary intent appears, is meant to apply only within the territorial jurisdiction of the United States'.70 The Court observed that 'there is no affirmative indication in the Exchange Act that [Section] 10(b) applies extraterritorially' and 'therefore conclude[d] that it does not'.71 The Court further held that it was not sufficient that 'some domestic activity is involved in the case'.72 Rather, 'it is . . . only transactions in securities listed on domestic exchanges, and domestic transactions in other securities, to which [Section] 10(b) applies'.73 As a result of Morrison, class plaintiffs seeking to bring a valid Section 10(b) claim must allege more than a domestic impact or effect; they must allege 'a manipulative or deceptive device or contrivance . . . in connection with the purchase or sale of a security listed on an American stock exchange' or 'the purchase or sale of any other security in the United States'.74